 The maximum speed of the service.
-It’s important to note that these figures are the fastest possible as provided by the network and can be affected by various factors such as:
+It’s important to note that these figures are the fastest possible as provided by the network and can be affected by factors such as:

 - Network congestion.
 If the network is busy in your area speed will drop off.

 - Thick walls in your home or tall buildings nearby blocking the signal.